 In other words, good oral health is paramount to good health, period.
-The straighter and more optimally aligned your teeth and jaw become, the easier time you will have brushing, flossing and maintaining excellent oral hygiene.
-WebMD minces no words in linking periodontal (gum) disease to heart disease.
+The straighter and more optimally aligned your teeth and jaw become, the easier time you will have brushing, flossing and maintaining excellent oral hygiene. and avoiding the link from periodontal (gum) disease to heart disease.

 The good news is, people are definitely sitting up and taking notice.
 Many are making the commitment to see an orthodontist for treatment, braving minor discomforts in return for major health rewards.
 In this article, learn to alleviate any discomfort you may experience after you have your hardware installed and after each adjustment appointment.

 Yet if you ask someone who has had orthodontic treatment how painful it actually was, you probably wouldn’t even hear the word “pain” used.
 More likely, you would hear words like “discomfort,” “soreness” or “tenderness.”